kaivamannam/cs1302-calc/README.md

   in addition to your application's default theme.
 HINT: You may want to explore having muliple CSS files for your application and loading/applying them as needed to facilitate this requirement.

+* **Extra Credit 2 (5 points):** Add a "Window" menu to the menu bar with a single menu item that lets the user hide or show the bit toggle.
+If the bit toggle is currently being displayed, then the text on the menu item should be "Show Bit Toggle" and function accordingly.
+If the bit toggle is not currently being displayed, then the text on the menu item should be "Hide Bit Toggle" and function accordingly.
+The application's `Stage` should resize accordingly to accomodate the changes facilitated by this menu item.

 ### Non-Functional Requirements